Theodor Weissenberger: Combat on the Western Front

 Weissenberger was promoted to Hauptmann on 1 June 1944.
-On 3 June he arrived in Herzogenaurach to take over command of I. Gruppe (1st Group) of JG 5.
+On 3 June, he arrived in Herzogenaurach to take over command of I. Gruppe (1st Group) of JG 5.
 The former Gruppenkommandeur Major Horst Carganico had been killed in a flying accident on 27 May 1944.
+Command of his II.
+Gruppe of JG 5 was passed to Oberleutnant Hans Tetzner.
 Three days after Weissenberger took command, the Allied invasion of Normandy began.
 To counter the invasion, elements of I./JG 5 were transported to France by train that afternoon.
 The ground personnel were flown on Junkers Ju 52s to their airfield at Montdidier, 35 km south of Amiens.
 The following day, Weissenberger took I. Gruppe into combat, achieving "ace-in-a-day" status once again on his first day of combat on the Western Front.
 His 176th victory was over a Republic P-47 Thunderbolt shot down at 09:05.
 He claimed two further P-47s shot down 20 minutes later.
 I. Gruppe was scrambled again in the afternoon which resulted in aerial combat with roughly 12 P-47s near Beauvais.
 During the course of this encounter, which ended at 17:39, Weissenberger claimed two P-47s shot down.

 On 8 June the final elements of I. Gruppe arrived in Montdidier, making the unit complete.
 In the evening Weissenberger again claimed two P-47s shot down, his 181st and 182nd aerial victories.
 The airfield at Montdidier came under heavy fighter bomber attack on 11 June followed by another attack on 12 June resulting in significant damage to the airfield.
 On 12 June Weissenberger filed a claim for three aerial victories.
 Together with his wingman, Unteroffizier (Sergeant) Alfred Tichy, he took off at 06:00 and during the course of 12 minutes shot down three P-47s.
 After his first victory, Tichy was killed in action, crashing near Évreux.
-At 07:02 Weissenberger shot down his third P-47 of the day but his Bf 109 G-5 (Werknummer 110256—factory number) was hit in the engine forcing him to bail out near Saint André.
+At 07:02 Weissenberger shot down his third P-47 of the day but his Bf 109 G-5 (Werknummer 110256) was hit in the engine forcing him to bail out near Saint André.
 The airfield in Montdidier was rendered unserviceable and I. Gruppe was forced to relocate.
 It was first moved to Péronne, then to Chauny, a makeshift airfield between Noyon and Tergnier.
 The constant attacks against German airfields forced another move in July 1944, this time to Frières in the vicinity of Laon.